+According to American Heart Association, nearly 92.1 million Americans suffer from a cardiovascular disease (CVD) of some sort.
+Preclinical research is critical in understanding how the arteries respond to various biological and chemical factors, and hence devise innovative methods to address CVDs.
 Human Aortic Smooth Muscle Cells are derived from tunica intima and tunica media of plaque-free aorta tissue.
-The tunica intima is the inner layer of the artery comprised of a lining, a network of connective tissue, and a layer of elastic fibers; the tunica media, or middle coat, is comprised mostly of smooth muscle cells and elastic fibers arranged in spiral layers.
-Human arterial smooth muscle cells are able to synthesize collagen, elastin, myosin, and glycosaminoglycan.
+The tunica intima is the inner layer of the artery comprised of a lining, a network of connective tissue, and a layer of elastic fibers; the tunica media, or middle coat, is composed mostly of smooth muscle cells and elastic fibers arranged in spiral layers.
+Arterial Smooth Muscle Cell (ASMC) line has been useful in the study of atherosclerosis, a vascular disorder characterized by loss of flexibility in blood vessels due to the accumulation of dead white blood cells, cholesterol, and crystallized salts, which leads to narrowing of arteries and may cause further problems such arrhythmia and strokes.
+Human arterial smooth muscle cells can synthesize collagen, elastin, myosin, and glycosaminoglycan.
 ASMC cells respond to various factors by proliferating or differentiating.
-These cells are used to study of human vascular disorders such as atherosclerosis, angiogenesis, stroke, vascular biology and also diabetes.
+These cells are used to study of human vascular disorders, including angiogenesis, stroke, vascular biology and also diabetes.
 Human aortic smooth muscle cells are insulin resistant at the receptor level but sensitive to IGF1 and IGF2.
 Curcumin prevents the migration of human aortic smooth muscle cells by inhibiting of MMP-9 expression.

 Figure 1.
 GAPD mRNA levels were quantified using real-time RT-PCR in the ASMC cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
 Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time RT-PCR for GAPDH mRNA expression levels.
 Data were normalized against the 18S rRNA signal.
 Control samples were either mock-transfected or untreated.
 Values are normalized to untreated sample.
 Data are means ± SD (n=3).